aditwhorra42/Visualisations-blogdown/content/post/2016-12-30-hello-markdown.md

 ---
 date: "2016-12-30T21:49:57-07:00"
-title: Example Visulaisations
+title: Example Visulisations
 ---

 Here are some examples of the visualisations I made -

-1. [China - Male vs Female Population](/Viz/China - Male vs Female Population.html) - This is a visualisations I made in R using the highcharter library.
-There is also a play button at the bottom to view the population growth over-time.
+1. [China - Male vs Female Population](/Viz/China - Male vs Female Population.html) - A visualisation in R using the highcharter library to visualise the the growth of male and female population in China overtime.
+(Press play button at the bottom).
+Data Source - IHME Global Burden of Disease Population Estimates

-2. [India - Domestic Violence Quiz](/Viz/India - Domestic Violence Quiz.html) - A visualisation to understand the physical abuse that women in India are subjected to.
+2. [India - Domestic Violence Quiz](/Viz/India - Domestic Violence Quiz.html) - A visualisation to understand the physical abuse against women in India.
+Interactivity in the form of user inputs has a greater impact on the viewer while visualising social issues.

-3. [India - Literacy Rate](/Viz/India - Literacy Rate.html) - This is a report I made to visualise corealltions of Literacy Rate in different regions of the country to different variables measuresd in the 15th Indian Census (2011)
+3. [India - Literacy Rate](/Viz/India - Literacy Rate.html) - A report to visualise corealltions of Literacy Rate in different regions of the country to different variables measured in the [15th Indian Census (2011)](https://www.census2011.co.in/).
+Developed in R using the plotly library.

-4. [Gallup Survey - India Visualisation](/Viz/Gallup Survey - India Visualisation.html) - A visualisation of the Gallup survey data in India.
+4. [Gallup Survey - India Visualisation](/Viz/Gallup Survey - India Visualisation.html) - A visualisation of the [Gallup World Poll](https://www.gallup.com/analytics/232838/world-poll.aspx) data in India.
+Developed in R using ggplotly and highcharter libraries.

 5. [India Survey PCA Report](/Viz/India Survey PCA Report.html) - A report that analyses the correlates of Literacy Rate using Principal Component Analysis.
-The report explains the different dimensions created after PCA and then clusters the districts based on different dimensions
+The report explains the different dimensions created after PCA and then clusters the districts based on the dimensions.
+Developed using plotly, highcharter and scatterD3 libraries.